maxxiimo/the-front-end-manifesto/chp8-device-detection.md

     Mime::Type.register_alias "text/html", :mobile

 Don't forget to restart your server, and with that, requests from mobile devices detected by Mobvious will be served `.html.mobile` views.

-NOTE: If you use Firefox try [User Agent Switcher][] to test on your desktop.

-If you look in the `app/views` directory you'll find several `.mobile.haml` files mixed in with your regular `.html.haml`files, which if it hasn't already should concern you.
-As we move along in development we may find that we have way too many files in our `app/views` folder – some ending with `.html.haml` others with `.mobile.haml`.
+It's a pretty simple and straightforward solution, I like it, but there is something to consider about this solution before moving on.
+If you look in the `app/views` directory you will find several `.mobile.haml` files mixed in with your regular `.html.haml` files.
+In time, you may find that storing these files side-by-side becomes confusing.

 ### Reorganization